FACTBOX-Sports events around the world hit by coronavirus pandemic

 * Asian Champions League: Matches involving Chinese clubs Guangzhou Evergrande, Shanghai Shenhua and Shanghai SIPG were postponed.
 The start of the knockout rounds was moved back to September.

-* The Brazilian Football Confederation (CBF) ordered all games due to be played in Rio de Janeiro and Sao Paulo to take place without fans until further notice.
+* The Mexican soccer league said all matches in the top-flight, second tier and women’s league were suspended until further notice.

-* The Uruguayan Football Association said it had suspended all professional games until further notice.
+* The Brazilian football Confederation suspended all national competitions until further notice.

+* The state championships of Rio de Janeiro and Sao Paulo, the two biggest in Brazil, were suspended on Monday, the former for 15 days and the latter until further notice.

+* International archery has been suspended until April 30, which will affect qualification for the Tokyo 2020 Olympics.

 * The World Athletics Indoor Championships (Nanjing, March 13-15) were postponed.
 They will be held in the same city from March 19-21, 2021.